Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Average%20Ratings%20by%20Genre.png" alt="Distribution of Ratings Histogram" width="700" height="600">

 ## Insights Deep Dive
-- **Distribution of Average Ratings**: The majority of movies have ratings between 5.5 and 7, with the 6.5 to 6.75 interval receiving the highest number of ratings (137k).
-This suggests that most movies are viewed as average to slightly above average in quality by IMDb's user base, with extreme ratings being uncommon
+- **Distribution of Average Ratings**: The majority of movies had ratings between 5.5 and 7, with the 6.5 to 6.75 interval receiving the highest number of ratings (137k).
+This suggests that most movies were viewed as average to slightly above average in quality by IMDb's user base, with extreme ratings being uncommon.
 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Distribution%20of%20ratings%20Histogram.png" alt="Distribution of Ratings Histogram" width="700" height="350">

 - **Trends in Movie Ratings Over Time**: Movie ratings have declined over time, with 1920s films averaging high 6s and recent decades averaging low 6s to high 5s.
 It is important to emphasize that this trend does not necessarily indicate a decline in movie quality over time.
 This does not necessarily reflect a decline in quality but may result from **rating bias**, as newer films are rated by larger, more diverse audiences, while older films attract smaller, niche audiences who rate them more favourably.